 The coverage area

-Since network strength varies from region to region, be sure to take this into consideration when deciding on a mobile network.
+Since network strength varies from region to region, be sure to take this into consideration when deciding on a cellular network.
 The OpenSignal app is a good resource, showing where networks are strongest and weakest.

 Note: For many sellers, the most economical option is to add your hotspot line to your existing carrier’s phone plan, as a separate line.
 This could get you the most data for your subscription price.
 Be aware that if you have an unlimited data plan, that may not carry over to hotspots.

 For some sellers who plan to use Square Terminal (and their hotspot) on the go, a built-in battery with sufficient battery life can be especially important.
 If you plan to use your Mi-Fi hotspot at a stationary location or plugged in inside a vehicle, a wired power connection will be sufficient power for your hotspot.

 Is lengthy battery life important to support how you do business?